top of page

 HIKE TO TAKTSHANG TIGER'S NEST MONASTERY

 Perched dramatically on the edge of a cliff, this is Bhutan’s most iconic landmark.
 The hike itself is as memorable as the destination.
 As you ascend through pine forests and prayer flags, every turn reveals a new perspective, until you finally stand face-to-face with the monastery.
-It’s a moment that stays with you long after you’ve left.
+It’s a moment that stays with you long after you leave.

 Location.png